Infinitelabbisolutions/Autodoc_TaskWork/readme.md

 # Data Analysis Project - Autodoc

 ## 📊 About the Project
-This project was developed as part of an Autodoc task, implementing a robust data pipeline for processing and analyzing user events data.
-The solution includes a scalable ETL process using Python for data ingestion into MySQL, followed by SQL analysis and Power BI visualizations.
+This project was developed as part of an Autodoc task, implementing a data analytics pipeline.
+The solution involves Python for initial data ingestion into MySQL, followed by SQL-based ETL transformations and analysis, and finally Power BI visualizations.

+The workflow includes:
+1. Data ingestion from CSV to MySQL using Python
+2. Data transformation and analysis using SQL views
+3. Funnel analysis and behavior pattern extraction
+4. Visualization of insights using Power BI

 ## 🛠️ Technologies Used
 - **Python 3.x** - Data processing and MySQL integration